thewjones/mattjon.es/content/linknotes/20200425/index.md

     name="orion"
     command="Fill"
     options="1000x800"
-    imageCaption="An 1883 photograph of the Orion Nebulal, the first to show that a long exposure could record stars and nebulae invisible to the human eye." imageAttrib="Andrew Ainslie Common"
+    imageCaption="An 1883 photograph of the Orion Nebula, the first to show that a long exposure could record stars and nebulae invisible to the human eye." imageAttrib="Andrew Ainslie Common"
     imageLicense="Public Domain"
     imageURL="https://en.wikipedia.org/wiki/Astrophotography#/media/File:Orion-Nebula_A_A_Common.jpg"